The Bankrate promise

 Maximum allowed contributions

-The maximum amount employees can contribute to a SIMPLE 401(k) is $13,500 in 2021, according to the IRS.
+The maximum amount employees can contribute to a SIMPLE 401(k) is $15,500 in 2023, according to the IRS.
 The bureau adds “this amount may be increased in future years for cost-of-living adjustments.”
+Participants age 50 or older can contribute an additional $3,500 in 2023.

 Individuals should be aware that SIMPLE 401(k) contribution maximums are significantly lower than the maximum amount allowed in regular 401(k)s.